apache/mxnet/docs/static_site/src/pages/get_started/build_from_source.md

 <!--- under the License. -->

-# Build MXNet from Source
+# Build Apache MXNet from Source

-Building and installing MXNet from source is a three-step process.
+Building and installing Apache MXNet from source is a three-step process.
 First, build the shared `libmxnet` which provides the MXNet backend, then install your preferred language binding and finally validate that MXNet was installed correctly by running a small example.